sebradloff/movie-surfer/README.md

   3. Create an `index.js` file in the src folder.
 This file will contain all the routes for you application.
   4. Comments in the `index.js` file should help explain the routing configuration.

+### semantic-ui
+  - [**semantic-ui**](http://semantic-ui.com/) is a great development framework to create responsive websites that are cross browser compatible.
+  1. `$ npm install --save semantic-ui`
+  2. You want to create a script in the `package.json` file which will run the gulp command to create all the semantic components.
+I've called it **build:semantic**.
+  3. Serve up the `semantic` folder in the `server.js` file, then include the minified semantic css and js in the `index.html` as I've done.

 ## JavaScript, ES6 and JSX Linting
 Using Airbnb lint configuration follow the instructions [here](https://www.npmjs.com/package/eslint-config-airbnb) to download the correct packages.